 - Referral Process: English | Spanish

-- Reporting tools to generate reliable data for instructional decision making, and
+- Reporting tools to generate reliable data for instructional decision making

 For students needing extra support, repeated practice of Fundations lessons can be provided.
-Some of our schools are also using JUST WORDS, a word level intervention for struggling readers in fourth through eighth grades.
-In addition, many of the GRACE schools have trained teachers providing intervention for students with dyslexia or language-based learning challenges.
+Some of our schools are also using JUST WORDS, a word level intervention for struggling readers in grades 4-8.
+In addition, many GRACE schools have trained teachers providing intervention for students with dyslexia or language-based learning challenges.

 The Center for Advanced Academics (“The Center”)